opral/ninja-i18n-action/README.md

 # Inlang Action -> Under construction

 This action checks for translation issues within your PRs.
-This is a test.
+This is another test.

 ## Initial Setup